 Once you retire your pension accumulated in the different countries should be paid by each single country individually.
 There are just a few exceptions aimed at avoiding mini-pensions.
 All social security providers award pensions on the basis of their own national legislation.
 This means, that under certain circumstances, you may be entitled to a pension in several different countries.

 As soon as contribution payments into your occupational pension scheme terminate, your occupational pension scheme will end in accordance with your employment contract.
 Your entitlement to the occupational pension depends on the pension scheme you have been insured with as some pension schemes require a minimum qualifying period (e.g. VBLklassik).
-To find out if and under which conditions you are entitled to a occupational pension, please refer to the VBL Pension ABCs on the website of Find Your Pension.
-Please select "permanent employment" as target group for the VBLklassik Pension ABC or "temporary employment" for the VBLextra Pension ABC.
+To find out if and under which conditions you are entitled to a occupational pension, please refer to the Pension ABC on the website of the European Tracking Service (ETS) Project.

 As a rule of thumb you cannot claim for a refund in case of entitlement to a pension.
 Whether you are entitled to a refund or not, mainly depends on these factors: